How it all began (the beginning of a snowmobile club)...

 The story behind the "Doc Frye" trail:

 Dr. Thomas E. "Doc" Frye (1916-1985) was a big leader in the snomobile industry for Price County.
 Doc received the AWSC president's Trophy for outstanding contributions to snowmobiling, was a founding member of the Price County trails association, Price County AWSC representing director, and initiated efforts to develop the trail system in Price County!
 Doc's residence in Lugerville was known as "Doc's Track Shack" and was a famous pit stop on the trail for refreshments.
-He was a huge promoter of the New Year's Day Hangover Party at South Fork Bar and it became an event that the club carried on for many years and still does.
+He was a huge promoter of the New Year's Day Hangover Party at South Fork Bar and it became an event that the club carried on for many years.

 The Lugerville Chasers Snowmobile Club has been around for the past 50 years!!!